 Have you ever wanted to make life easier?
 Maybe you want to not spend so much time doing some things with your finances.
 Automation is the key to all of your problems!

-Okay, so I exaggerate a bit, but automating as much of your finances as you can will make sticking with your budget much easier.
+Okay, so I exaggerate a bit, but automating as much of your finances as you can makes sticking with your budget much easier.

 I used to spend a bunch of time every month paying bills.
 I would sit down for about one to two hours at least twice a month and pay every. single. bill.